rimuhamu/rimuhamu/README.md

 # 💫 About Me:
-🔭 Currently looking for an internship opportunity<br>🌱 Currently learning Backend and Android Development
+🔭 Currently looking for an internship opportunity<br>🌱 Currently learning Backend and Agentic AI

 ## 🌐 Socials: